2019–20 Indian Women's League

 The 2019–20 Indian Women's League (also known as Hero Indian Women's League for sponsorship reasons) was the fourth season of the Indian Women's League, the top division women's football league in India.
 The league started from 24 January 2020 and ended on 14 February 2020 with Gokulam Kerala defeating Kryphsa 3-2 in the final to clinch the title for the first time.
 Twelve teams participated in the league.
 All the matches were played in Bangalore Football Stadium, Bengaluru.

 AFC Women's Club Championship

-The winners of the 2020-21 season would originally get the chance to participate in 2021 edition of AFC Women's Club Championship.
-But as a backup it was thought if the season is unable to complete or cancelled before the start of the tournament which will be held from October 30 to November 14, the defending champions of 2019-20 season, Gokulam Kerala FC will qualify for the event.
+The winners of the 2020–21 season would originally get the chance to participate in 2021 edition of AFC Women's Club Championship.
+But as a backup it was thought if the season is unable to complete or cancelled before the start of the tournament which will be held from October 30 to November 14, the defending champions of 2019–20 season, Gokulam Kerala will qualify for the event.
 Later on 15 July 2021, the All India Football Federation (AIFF) nominated Gokulam Kerala to represent India in the AFC Women’s Club Championship 2020–21 pilot tournament.